elliesolhjou/MemoryGame/README.md

 Thank you for your valuable contributions and support!
 I would like to express my acknowledgement to the following sources for their contributions to this project:

-- [Chive](https://www.example.com/chive): For providing photos and images used in the project.
+- [Chive](https://thechive.com): For providing photos and images used in the project.
-- [Lucid](https://www.example.com/lucid): For wireframing and design resources.
+- [Lucid](https://www.lucidchart.com/pages/landing/wireframe-software?utm_source=google&utm_medium=cpc&utm_campaign=_chart_en_us_mixed_search_brand_phrase_&km_CPC_CampaignId=1458000413&km_CPC_AdGroupID=57044758952&km_CPC_Keyword=%2Blucid%20chart%20%2Bwireframe&km_CPC_MatchType=b&km_CPC_ExtensionID=&km_CPC_Network=g&km_CPC_AdPosition=&km_CPC_Creative=475760215400&km_CPC_TargetID=kwd-467383918265&km_CPC_Country=9026906&km_CPC_Device=c&km_CPC_placement=&km_CPC_target=&gad_source=1&gclid=CjwKCAjwkY2qBhBDEiwAoQXK5TiagLA0yq-ShZaoElIWxwb8USzogMT9uDruwpW809dQlJ66t6QGvBoCGYMQAvD_BwE): For wireframing and design resources.
-- [Freepik](https://www.example.com/freepik): For offering design assets and graphics used in the project.
+- [Freepik](https://www.freepik.com): For offering design assets and graphics used in the project.

 ![Alt text](./images/image-4.png)

 <span style="font-size: 17px;">**How to Play / Install** </span>
 To play the Concentration Game, follow these steps:

-- 1: Clone this repository to your local machine.
-- 2: Open the project directory and navigate to the game's main HTML file (e.g., index.html).
-- 3: Open the HTML file in a web browser.
+- Step 1: Open the link https://elliesolhjou.github.io/MemoryGame/
+- Step 2: Your objective is to match all the pairs in the 6x6 grid as quickly as possible.
+- Step 3: On your turn, you'll flip over two cards by selecting their positions on the grid (e.g., "Row 1, Column 3" and "Row 4, Column 2").
+- Step 4: If the two cards you flip over match in terms of their images or designs, you've found a pair.
+Remove those two cards from the grid and set them aside.
+- Step 5: If the two cards you flip over do not match, flip them back face-down, and continue your turn.
+- Step 6: Keep taking turns until you've successfully matched all the pairs in the grid.
-- 4: Start the game and enjoy!
+- Step 7: Start the game and enjoy!

 <span style="font-size: 17px;">**Future Features** </span>
 Here are some potential features and improvements we plan to implement in the future: